shigeru22/osuscorerank-server/docs/3-authentication.md

 }
 ```

 Every token has an expire time, retrieved in authentication response as in previous section.
-If the token expired and couldn't be used, the following response will be sent.
+If the token has been expired and couldn't be used, the following response will be sent.

 ##### Example response (401):